-After designing virtual VoIP network entities, you can export them to the live topology.
+After designing virtual VoIP network entities in the Offline page, you can export them to the live topology.
 When you export a newly defined node to the live topology, the node configuration downloads to AudioCodes' device which automatically connects to the live topology.